 - Reducing the cost of goods sold (COGS) by USD 2.5M over 18 months through negotiations with offshore and domestic suppliers;

-- Restructuring their accounting department and accelerating monthly closing from 17 days to five days;
+- Restructuring their accounting department and accelerating monthly closing from 17 days to 5 days;

 - Implementing a new software system, improving efficiency and creating insightful management reports (such as daily dashboard, and weekly, monthly, and quarterly key performance indicators); and by